-The Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995, commonly called the PWD act came into force on February 7, 1996.
-This law is an important landmark and is a significant step in the direction of ensuring equal opportunities for people with disabilities and their full participation in the nation building.
+4.4.2 The Persons with Disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act 1995 ensuring equal opportunities for people with disabilities and their full participation in the nation building.
 The Act provides for both preventive and promotional aspects of rehabilitation like education, employment and vocational training, job reservation, research and manpower development, creation of barrier-free environment, rehabilitation of persons with disability, unemployment allowance for the disabled, special insurance scheme for the disabled employees and establishment of homes for persons with severe disability etc. There are also statutory bodies for implementing the Act at central and state levels.